 The Woodbury Fire burned more than 100,000 acres north of Superior, mostly within the Superstition Wilderness.
-The Tonto is keeping a careful watch on the burned area to monitor the health of the Forest.
-Friends will be assisting the Tonto with the post fire monitoring by using the Riparian Photopoint protocol to take repeat photographs.
-The photographs will provide the Forest with a record of changes to the riparian areas over time.
+As a result, the Tonto is keeping a careful watch on the burned area to monitor the health of the Forest.
+Friends is assisting the Tonto by using the Riparian Photopoint protocol to take repeat photographs.
+The photographs provide the Forest with a record of changes to the riparian areas over time.

 If you would like more information about this project, email Patti Fenner firstname.lastname@example.org.

 In addition, for information about the annual Riparian Photopoint project which occurs every Spring, click here.